grajchloropod/cordova-plugin-qr-barcode-scanner/README.md

 This is a fork of [phonegap/phonegap-plugin-barcodescanner](https://github.com/phonegap/phonegap-plugin-barcodescanner) with the only difference being the design of the scaning interface.

+## Changes in this fork (Android)

+- Modern UPI-style scanner UI
+  - Corner-only frame with rounded green bars (centered overlay)
+  - Status text repositioned above the scan frame
+  - Top bar with Back (left), Flip Camera and Torch (right)
+- Theme color updates
+  - Laser and corner bars use `#2ABA66`
+- Icon updates
+  - Density-specific icons added for crisp 24dp rendering
+- Back button support
+  - Back button added to the layout; click handling implemented in the Android AAR (`CaptureActivity`) to cancel and close the scanner
+- Gradle maintenance
+  - Replaced `jcenter()` with `mavenCentral()` in `src/android/barcodescanner.gradle`

+Notes
+- Visual/layout changes live in `src/android/barcodescanner-release-2.1.5/res/...` inside this plugin.
+- Back button functionality requires a small code change in the AAR (`CaptureActivity`).
+The prebuilt AAR included in this repo contains that change.

 ## Customize it yourself

 To customize the design layout for the scanning interface, edit this file: `src/android/barcodescanner-release-2.1.5/res/layout/capture.xml`, then run this commands: